zcanfes/Software-Engineering-Team-Internship/README.md

 of the daily updates each minute.
 They contain the device id, update type, neighbors, connected devices, rssi and so on.

-This project is to count the slow and regular update per hour, counting the neighbor and station number per hour and calculate the average update duration.
+This project is to count the slow and regular updates per hour, counting the neighbor and station number per hour and calculate the average update duration.
 Moreover, a method is designed to detect the dropped updates and analyze the reasons for a dropped update.